mobile app bar

 A post shared by Nightcap (@nightcapshow_)

-While some players may not value their rings as much as others, it’s hard to believe Plaxico Burress didn’t care about his.
+While some players may not value their rings as much as others, it’s hard to believe Burress didn’t care about his.
 He scored the game-winning TD in arguably the greatest upset in Super Bowl history.
 And it’s his only Super Bowl victory.
-It’s highly unlikely that he decided to auction it off just for some extra walking-around money.
+It’s unlikely that he decided to auction it off just for some extra walking-around money.

-Sharpe suggests it might have simply been life that ate up the near $30 million Burress made in the NFL.
-He has not had a high-paying job since his retirement in 2012, and he was indicted for tax evasion.
+Post retirement, life hasn’t been easy for Burress.
+He has not had a high-paying job since his retirement in 2012.
+He even got indicted for tax evasion.
 Clearly, his NFL funds were drying up without any post-NFL career plan.

 If he’d been playing now, Burress likely never would have had this problem.
 Several wide receivers in the league currently make more in a single year than Burress made in his entire 11-year career.
 The 6’6″ wideout never made a Pro Bowl, but he did put up four 1,000-yard seasons during his NFL tenure.